tubalcaine/bf_action_archiver/README.md

             - {action_id}_META.txt which contains the same data as the top-level action data file, but just for this action.
             - {action_id}_action.xml which contains the XML for the action itself (relevance, actionscript, action settings, etc.)
             - {action_id}_result.xml which contains the results of the action on each endpoint that ran the action and returned some result.
+        - Multiple Action Groups (baseline actions) also have
+            - {action_id}_MAG directory that contains two files per subaction:
+                - {subaction_id}_action.xml which contains the XML for the action itself (relevance, actionscript, action settings, etc.)
+                - {subaction_id}_result.xml which contains the results of the action on each endpoint that ran the action and returned some result.

 This is a complete "audit history" of the actions.